drduh/macOS-Security-and-Privacy-Guide/README.md

 Saved Wi-Fi information (SSID, last connection, etc.) can be found in `/Library/Preferences/SystemConfiguration/com.apple.airport.preferences.plist`

-You may wish to [spoof the MAC address](https://en.wikipedia.org/wiki/MAC_spoofing) of your network card before connecting to new and untrusted wireless networks to mitigate passive fingerprinting, e.g.:
+You may wish to [spoof the MAC address](https://en.wikipedia.org/wiki/MAC_spoofing) of your network card before connecting to new and untrusted wireless networks to mitigate passive fingerprinting:

     sudo ifconfig en0 ether $(openssl rand -hex 6 | sed 's%\(..\)%\1:%g; s%.$%%')